List of alien races in Marvel Comics: Nicanthans

 The Nicanthans are a race of humanoid hammerhead shark-like aliens that come from the planet Nicanthus Prime in the Negative Zone.

 Nuwali

 First seen in Ka-Zar the Savage #34, the Nuwali created the Savage Land for the Beyonders.
 They appear like hunched-over reptilians with massive, boxy trunks and short limbs.

 Nymenians

 The Nymenians are a humanoid hippopotamus-like race with light purple skin that averages 6 ft 4 in in height.
 Their home planet is Eomuma, fourth from the sun in the Myunimo star system in the Andromeda galaxy.
 The Nymenians live in tribal clans.
 First seen in Hercules #1 (September 1982).

 O

 Oobagonians

 The Oobagonians are a race of aliens from Oobagon VIII.
-Their oversized faces resemble tiki masks of the Maori Tribe of Earth.
-In fact, at least one Oobagonian has been mistaken for wearing a mask when in fact he wasn't.
+Their faces are large and resemble tiki masks of Earth.
+In fact, at least one Oobagonian has been mistaken for wearing a mask when in fact he was not.
 First appeared in Journey Into Mystery #60.